 Alumni, client and stakeholder data may be processed on basis of contract, consent, legitimate interest, public interest, or a legal obligation.
-Services provided for use within the University Community contain processing of personal data for performing of work assignments, studying, and maintaining access management and information security.
+Services provided for use within the University Community contain processing of personal data for performing work assignments, studying, and maintaining access management and information security.
 Provision of safe and well-maintained services are a necessity.

-Categories and services
+Categories and Services

-Categories and services that are for internal data only may be described in separate document in the University Intranet.
+Categories and services that are for internal data only may be described in a separate document in the University Intranet.

 - Research Data

 - Human Resources Data

 - Identity and Access Management (UTU Account)

 - Person Remote Indentification Service